JunaidGool/shoes_api/README.md

 # Shoes_API
-An API that :
+## An API that :
-* Lists all shoes in stock
+* Lists all the shoes that are availble within the current stock.
-* Lists all shoes for a given brand
+* Filter for all the shoes for a given brand that are available.
-* Lists all shoes for a given size
+* Filter for all the shoes for a given size that are available.
-* Lists all shoes for a given brand and size
+* Filetr for all the shoes for a given brand and size that are available.
-* Updates the stock levels when a shoe is sold
+* Updates the stock levels when a shoe is sold.
-* Adds a new shoe to his stock.
+* Adds a new shoe to the available stock.